Estimated reading time: 38 minutes

 Not having made a reservation for dinner on arrival in Siena proved to be a mistake.
 It was a busy Saturday and the city was teeming with visitors.
 We ended up in a sort of improvised outdoor restaurant near our apartment.
 Contrary to popular belief you can find a bad meal in Italy.

-Foodie Pro Tip
+Happy Foodie Tip

 Always book a table in advance, particularly on weekends.
 You can always make last minute changes if required.
 However, leaving things to chance can lead to unpleasant experiences like the one above.

 Not sure where to eat?
 Play it safe and search popular review sites like Yelp and Google for the top restaurants.
 If you’re staying in an AirBnb, reach out to your host and ask for a recommendation.
 At a hotel?
 Write the Concierge whose job it is to make recommendations and arrange a table.
-And be sure to thank them appropriately if you enjoy the experience.

-Day 2 – Discovering Siena
+Day 2 – Discovering the Top Sights in Siena

 On our second day in Siena, we focused settling in to our apartment and getting to know our surroundings.
 We started with a walk in the Piazza del Campo, admiring the architectural beauty of our surroundings.